WuLC/KeywordExtraction/README.md

 This part includes two algorithms: `TextRank-score multipy IDF` and `TextRank and TF-IDF vote together`, which are both based on the original TextRank and TF-IDF.

+**To be able to run these two algorithms, remember to specify how to read the content of file under the directory in the `ReadFile.java `, the following part `3.2 ReadFile` will tell you details about this**

 #### 1.4.1 TextRank-score multipy IDF

 Source File: `TextRankWithTFIDF.java`